 Please be aware that "by law", a risk assessment is required for all work that involves a practical component.
-In this way, hazards can be identified, risks minimized and due care demonstrated.
+In this way, hazards can be identified, risks minimized, and due care demonstrated.

-For all chemicals & samples that you use in the laboratory you must complete a Risk Assessment.
-This is to be based on accurate and current SDS data and must include spill procedures and methods of waste disposal.
+For all chemicals & samples that you use in the laboratory you must complete a UQ Risk Assessment.
+This is to be based on accurate and current MSDS data and must include spill procedures and methods of waste disposal.

-(See Sections 4.3, 4.8 & 4.17 for more details on waste disposal procedures for biological, chemical and non-chemical wastes).
+(See Sections 4.3, 4.8 & 4.17 for more details on waste disposal procedures for biologic, chemical, and non-chemical wastes).

-To comply with the UQ and CMM Risk Assessment requirements you must either adopt (or modify) a CMM supplied specimen risk assessment, or prepare and submit your own.
-You can quote your on-line UQ database risk assessment number or submit an e-copy of your completed and approved Risk Assessment to the CMM's safety team (Rob Gould, Wendy Armstrong) so that CMM has a complete record of all the samples/specimens, procedures and chemicals being used in its laboratories.
+To comply with the UQ and CMM Risk Assessment requirements you must submit your own so that CMM has a complete record of all the samples/specimens, procedures and chemicals being used in its laboratories.
 A copy of your risk assessment will be held in all CMM labs in which you work.
 An additional copy will be held by the CMM WHSC.
 You should also keep a copy for your own records.